hsandhu01/flutter-stock-trivia/README.md

 # Finance Trivia App

 Finance Trivia is a Flutter application designed to test your knowledge of finance-related topics.
 The app presents a series of trivia questions with multiple-choice answers, along with relevant images.
+This is my first try at using flutter.

 ## Features